top of page

 Design System for ROOT.png

-Bringing the lo-fi wireframes to life with this design system, I created these mockups:
+Bringing the lo-fi wireframes to life with this design system, I created screens like these:

 last ROOT mockup.png